-Black Bean Quesarito (Taco Bell Recipe)
+Copycat Black Bean Quesarito Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-Black Bean Quesarito combines everything you love about the Taco Bell menu in one easy to eat meal!
-Spicy black beans and rice wrapped in a blanket of gooey melted nacho cheese and Chipotle sauce, all tucked in a grilled soft tortilla.
+This copycat Quesarito Recipe combines everything you love about the Taco Bell™ menu in one, easy-to-eat meal!
+Spicy black beans and rice wrapped in a blanket of gooey melted nacho cheese and chipotle sauce, all tucked in a grilled soft tortilla.
 This fast food favorite is outrageously delicious!!

 There is just so much to love about this meal!
 The ingredients are inexpensive and easy to find, and black beans are packed full of fiber and nutrients.

-ingredients for taco bell quesarito.
+overhead: ingredients for taco bell quesarito recipe

 Ingredient Notes and Substitutions

-• Flour Tortillas – Grab the big “burrito sized” ones – You’ll thank me later!
+• Flour Tortillas – Grab the big burrito-sized ones — you’ll thank me later!

 If you aren’t a fan of Velveeta, using American cheese, cheddar cheese, or some combo of the two is a fine substitute.

 • Black Beans – Drain and rinse them well.
 Some people prefer to cook dried black beans.
-You could do that, and go through the whole soaking and cooking process.
+You could do that and go through the whole soaking and cooking process.

 But it takes much more time, so I recommend just going with canned to get as close to the original Taco Bell black beans as possible.